 In a small bowl, I stirred together a spoonful of grainy mustard and a bit of Dijon, letting their distinct textures and flavours blend — one bold and brassy, the other smooth and sharp.
 A glug of olive oil, a pinch of salt, and a few cracks of black pepper brought everything to life.

-Once the beef was just firm enough, I diced it carefully, respecting the clean lines and the simplicity of the dish.
+Once the beef was just firm enough, I diced it carefully, respecting the dish's clean lines and simplicity.
 I folded the meat gently into the mustard mixture, the way you might mix something precious — which, in a way, it was.

 I plated it simply, and served it with slices of crusty baguette that I had toasted until just golden.